GeorgesMichalakis/SpotifyPleaseLetMeDrive/README.md

-Here’s a quick **README** for your interactive road-curving script:

----

 # MeshCurve – Interactive Road Deformation

 This script lets you bend a road mesh **vertically in real time** while keeping the borders fixed.